Sam Ross is an Award-Winning Entrepreneur, Creative Professional, Philanthropist, and Mental Health Advocate.

 In 2018, Ross created the Sankofa Scholarship, a scholarship geared towards awarding first-time college students enrolled at Southern University and A&M College.
 Creating a scholarship had long been on Ross’ list of aspirations.
 And, on August 1, 2018, along with the help of Ellen C. McKnight, Founder and Principal Nutritionist of the Maxine Firm, and Dadrius C. Lanus, J.D., School Board Member for District 2 (LA), the first Sankofa Scholarship was awarded in the amount of $750.00.
 The scholarship, now known as the Sam Ross Sankofa Scholarship, is awarded annually to a deserving Southern University freshman that demonstrates academic excellence and leadership qualities.

-In February of 2019, Ross was awarded by The Rouge Collection as one of 28 Black Leaders and Influencers in Baton Rouge, LA.
+In February of 2019, Ross was awarded by The Rouge Collection, a media outlet founded by notable advocate/activist, Gary Chambers, Jr., as one of 28 Black Leaders and Influencers in the city of Baton Rouge.
 That following April, Ross was awarded "Outstanding PR Alumni" by the Southern University and A&M College Department of Mass Communication for outstanding alumni achievement in Public Relations.
 And, in July of 2019, Ross was announced as one of the Southern University Alumni Federation's Top 40 Under 40.